ephemeralenvironments/ephemeralenvironments/content/features/security.md

 ## Use SSO or a VPN
 SSO and VPNs are good solutions when trying to access private environments and areas.
-By integrating with a straightforward authentication system, you can add a secure gateway to your ephemeral environments.
+By integrating with a straightforward authentication system, you can add a secure gateway to your preview environments.
 Using SSO or a VPN will:
 - provide a robust authentication system
 - limit who can access your environments
 - reduce the chances of lost or stolen passwords